 11. Beautiful Shinto Shrines and Buddhist Temples

 There are thousands of Buddhist temples and Shinto shrines in Japan of all different sizes.
 It is almost impossible to stroll around the country without passing a shrine or temple.
-You will find temples and shrines in every city, town, and remote mountain region.
+Temples and shrines in every city, town, and remote mountain region.
 Some of them are over 1,000 years old.

-Though there are several Shinto shrines across Japan, you must visit some of the world-famous ones to appreciate their architectural power, spiritual weight, and historical significance.
-Some top shrines are Fushimi Inari in Kyoto, Ise Grand Shrine, Meiji Jingu, and Udo Shrine.
+Though there are several Shinto shrines across Japan, you must visit some world-famous ones to appreciate their architectural power, spiritual weight, and historical significance.
+Top shrines include Fushimi Inari in Kyoto, Ise Grand Shrine, Meiji Jingu, and Udo Shrine.

-Similarly, Kinkakuji Temple or Golden Pavilion in Kyoto, Senso-Ji Temple at Asakusa in Tokyo, Kiyomizu Temple in Kyoto, and Minobusan Kuonji Temple in Minobu are some of the best Buddhist temples in Japan.
+Similarly, the Kinkakuji Temple or Golden Pavilion in Kyoto, the Senso-Ji Temple at Asakusa in Tokyo, the Kiyomizu Temple in Kyoto, and the Minobusan Kuonji Temple in Minobu are some of the best Buddhist temples in Japan.
 A visit to these temples and shrines is the best way to experience true wisdom and peace.